MatthewBareno/REEU_intern/README.md

 ** Today **
 1. Wrap up last week \
 1.2.
 Edit your README.md in your [poplar-septoria-GWA](https://github.com/MatthewBareno/poplar-septoria-GWAS) with all the steps we have done so far.
 From fastqc, cutadapt, bwa and gatk commands.  \
-2. Install picard.jar /
+2. Install picard.jar \
-< after bwa mem >
+`after bwa mem ` \
-2.1 Search how to assign groups with `picard.jar AddOrReplaceReadGroups` / 2.2 Search how to sort with `picard.jar SortSam`
+2.1 Search how to assign groups with `picard.jar AddOrReplaceReadGroups` \
+2.2 Search how to sort with `picard.jar SortSam`
 3. Summarize Referece Genomes for _Septoria_ and _Poplar_
 > Hints: